emilwidlund/framer-form/documentation/Model.md

 A model is your 3D-object that you designed in your 3d-modelling software.
 It may include geometry, materials & animations.
 The model class does not extend the Framer Layer class, compared to the Scene class.

+_Important: If you're trying to import a model to a scene and you can't see anything being rendered, it's most likely because you have no lights in your scene.
+Add a light or apply ´new MeshNormalMaterial´ to the material-property to see your model.
+See example further down below.
+If that doesn't help, adjust the model scale-property as it might be too small or too big._

 ```
 new Model
   path: 'models/bike.fbx'